Trump Administration Rescinds Obama Rule On Transgender Students' Bathroom Use

 At that time, the White House directed schools to allow students to use the restrooms and locker rooms that match their gender identities, citing a federal law that protects students from gender discrimination.

-As NPR's Scott Horsley reported for the Newscast unit, "The administration warned schools that defied the recommendation could be at risk of losing federal funds.
+As NPR's Scott Horsley reported for the Newscast unit, "The administration warned that schools that defied the recommendation could be at risk of losing federal funds.
 Thirteen states challenged the Obama guidelines and a Texas judge put them on hold."

 The administration said the directive was meant to help school districts avoid running afoul of civil rights laws, as we reported.

-Under then-President Obama, the Department of Justice sued the state of North Carolina over its so-called bathroom law, which prohibits municipal governments in the state from passing laws protecting the rights of transgender people.
+Under then-President Barack Obama, the Department of Justice sued the state of North Carolina over its so-called bathroom law, which prohibits municipal governments in the state from passing laws protecting the rights of transgender people.
 It also requires trans people in government facilities to use the bathroom corresponding to the sex on their birth certificate.

 North Carolina has lost business over the law, including NCAA championship events that were scheduled to be held in the state.